CoinRoster/lendingbot/docs/configuration.rst

 **Coincfg dictionary**

-- ``coinconfig`` is now DEPRECATED, please switch to using separate coin sections as described below.
+- ``coinconfig`` is now REMOVED, please switch to using separate coin sections as described below.

 **Separate coin sections**